hydroloom

 creates an adjacency matrix representation of a flow network as well as

-some convenient content that are useful when traversing the graph.
+some convenient content that is useful when traversing the graph.
 This

 may be useful to people who want to write their own graph traversal